P.O. Box 11104, Prescott, Arizona 86304

 Hug a Tree and Survive!

 “One of the most important things any search and rescue organization can do is to help people not get lost in the first place.
-At the Prescott, AZ YCSRT/Quad Unit we take that responsibility quite seriously, so we offer a great presentation for kids that we can bring to your classroom, organizational meeting or office for free.
+At the Prescott, AZ YCSRT/Search Dog Unit we take that responsibility quite seriously, so we offer a great presentation for kids that we can bring to your classroom, organizational meeting or office for free.

 Inspired by a search for a nine year old boy many years ago in Southern California, the Hug a Tree program was developed to teach children how to survive in the woods if they become lost.
 Many children are alive today because they learned how to take care of themselves through the Hug a Tree program.